Adapting the Conjugate System for Strongman Training: Max Effort Method Explained

 Summarizing the Idea…

 Powerlifting allows for a simpler application of the Max Effort Method—because the lifts are simpler.
 Strongman demands a more nuanced approach due to the compound nature of events, the number of phases in each lift, and the different types of strength required.
+Understanding the nuances between powerlifting and strongman is key, as discussed in The Evolution of My Coaching Philosophy.

 To really make a difference and increase the lifter's 1RM in these compound lifts, we have to: